JonathanOkz/web3-kms-signer/packages/kms-provider-gcp/README.md

 ## Installation

-Install the Web3 KMS Signer Library using npm :
+Install the core library and any necessary extensions based on your wallet choice:

 ```bash
 npm install @web3-kms-signer/core